gitjuba/javascript-roguelike/LOG.md

 How to dump SQLite database into a SQL file?
 In `sqlite3`, run `.output hof.sql` and `.dump`.

 A little annoying bug: monsters can spawn on the staircase.
 For that purpose we should consider stairs to be _occupied_, but player should still be able to walk to them.
 Let's introduce a _spawnable area_ mask.
 This could be used later to spawn new enemies in a level, one requirement would be distance from the player.

+I should set scope for the goal post "Different map generation algorithms".
+I have two now, that's not enough.
+There are two main types of dungeons: The classic room-based, and more "realistically" cavernous.
+Using the former, a lot of variety could be achieved with different corridor generation algorithms.
+In particular, the corridors should be _deliberate_, no random intersections or parallel corridors running on adjacent tile rows/columns resulting in double/triple wide hallways.

+Another way to introduce variety to room-based dungeons is by _corrosion_.
+Check out Herbert Wolverson's [video](https://www.youtube.com/watch?v=TlLIOgWYVpI) on procedural map generation techniques for examples.

+So a breakdown of what's remaining for the _mapgen_ goal post:

+- [ ] A corridor placement algorithm
+- [ ] Erosion in room-based dungeons
+- [ ] Cavernous dungeon level generation